-- The trustees will advocate for key legislative actions which advance the mission and enhance the funding of California's community colleges and support regional initiatives aligned with the college such as the Foothill Gold Line extension.
+- The trustees will advocate for key legislative actions which advance the mission and enhance the funding of California's community colleges and support regional transportation initiatives for student mobility.

-Student Success – The trustees will support, encourage, and set expectations for the success of students at Citrus College.
+Student Success – The trustees will provide leadership to support and encourage a culture of student success at Citrus College.

-- The trustees will review comprehensive reports, data, metrics used by the District to monitor student achievement including student equity and achievement program (SEAP), AB 705, and Guided Pathways.
+- The trustees will review comprehensive reports, data, metrics used by the district to monitor student achievement.

 Trustee Continuing Education – The trustees will engage in the continuous process of professional development.

 - The trustees will attend conferences and virtual webinars.

 - The trustees will seek out and read publications intended to educate trustees.